Food & Drink

 Best for Bloody Marys: CUT at 45 Park Lane

 If you’re looking for brunch cocktails, this restaurant is a cut above the rest.
 CUT at 45 Park Lane, the brainchild of celebrity chef and restauranteur Wolfgang Puck, offers four Bloody Mary options – Crossed Eyed Mary, Bloody Carrot, Gazpacho Mary and Bloody Troot – all of which are created to your taste at your table.
-On the food menu, meanwhile, you’ll find a premium selection of starters, salads, entrées and truffle-based dishes, while live jazz sets the scene for a sophisticated meal.

 Brunch in London